Using the HH Timing Integration

 Check the following of having any issues:

-- The checkbox "Send Timing Information" is in the correct state
+• The toggle button "Send Timing Information" is in the correct state

 Alkamel protocol reconnection process